-If you have not already installed this AR-B1462, refer to the Chapter 3, "Setting Up the System" in this guide.
-Check the packing list, make sure the accessories in the package.
+Please refer to the Chapter 3; "Setting Up the System" in this guide, if you have not already installed AR-B1462 Check the packing list before you install and make sure the accessories is completely included.

-The AR-B1462 diskette provides the newest information about the card.
+The AR-B1462 CD provides the newest information regarding the CPU card.
 Please refer to the README.DOC file of the enclosed utility diskette.
 It contains the modification and hardware & software information, and adding the description or modification of product function after manual published.